telefonicaid/iotagent-node-lib/doc/api.md

 The IoT Agents provide two means to define those service groups:

 -   Static **Type Configuration**: configuring the `ngsi.types` attribute within the `config.js` file.
--   Dynamic **Configuration API**: making use of the API URLs in the configuration URI, `/iot/services`.
+-   Dynamic **Configuration API**: making use of the API URLs in the configuration URI, `/iot/services` or `/iot/configGroups`.
 Please, note that the configuration API manage servers under an URL that requires the `server.name` parameter to be set (the name of the IoT Agent we are using).
 If no name is configured `default` is taken as the default one.